-Description The day of the year as a one-based integer in units of time. Туре NUMERIC Arguments 1 DATETIME the datetime whose day of the year to determine

-Evaluation The datetime argument; which may be specified symbolically, is converted into an actual datetime.
+Description The day of the year as a one-based integer in units of time. Туре NUMERIC Arguments Туре Meaning 1 DATETIME the datetime whose day of the year to determine Evaluation The datetime argument; which may be specified symbolically, is converted into an actual datetime.
 Then, the day of the year in which the datetime is contained, is determined.
 This function requires that the specified datetime resolve to a fully specified datetime or an error will occur.
-When displayed, the return value will be displayed according to the active unit scheme's time unit type rule.
-For example, if the active unit scheme displays Time values as Hours, then the return value for @"January 2" will be displayed as 48 "hours".
-Comments To convert the return value into a dimensionless value representing the number of days, divide it by 1 "day".
+Comments When displayed, the return value will be displayed according to the active unit scheme's time unit type rule.
+For example, if the active unit scheme displayed as 48 "hours".
+To convert the return value into a dimensionless value representing the number of days, divide it by 1 "day".
 As elsewhere in RiverWare, 24:00 hours is considered to be the day which is ending, and 00:00 hours is considered to be the day which is just beginning.